Agoctheman/AgocMG/README.md

-# AgocMG
+# MoodGram
-Your Mood Matters
+Your Mood Matters.